Quotes Icon

 Troy also has a blog where he releases details about data breaches and discusses cybersecurity matters.

-What to do if You Have Been Pwned
+What to do if You Discover You're a Data Breach Victim

-Attackers often send fake correspondence from seemingly legitimate sources to get you to click a link or open an attachment.
-Doing so will install malware, giving criminals remote access to your device where they can steal personal information and passwords!
+• Attackers often send fake emails that look legitimate to trick you into clicking a link or opening an attachment.
+Doing so can install malware on your device, granting criminals remote access to steal personal information and passwords.

 Passwords are the keys to our digital assets and accounts.
 Just like you protect your home or office with locks and alarms, so too must you secure your online presence.